 1. Give people a reason to party.

 Sports bars already have a rich lineup of events: regular season games, plus pre-season and playoffs.
 But when it’s the off season or the home team has a bye week, show throwback games to keep the hype train rolling.
+If you have a bar POS system, you’ll also be able to look at past weeks or years to help determine demand.

 Try running pay-per-view sporting events to draw in a crowd that doesn’t want to foot the bill themselves.
 You can even charge a small cover, since fans are still saving on TV costs.